Coronavirus and Meetings

 - Destinations International's CEO Summit, scheduled to take place April 6-8 in Palm Springs, Calif., has been moved to Dec.
 14-16.

 - SITE has postponed Incentive Summit Europe to Dec.
 10-13 at the InterContinental, Davos, Switzerland.
-It is also postponing Incentive Summit Americas "with final dates still to be confirmed," according to a March 16 statement.

 - Techtextil North America, a trade show dedicated to all vertical aspects of the technical textile industry, will now be held Dec.
 15-17 in Atlanta.